Promoting Excellence in Sexual and Reproductive Health

 Eligibility for LARC TTT Courses

-We welcome all health practitioners including nurses, nurse practitioners, doctors and midwives from across the motu to attend the Train the Trainer course.
+We welcome all health practitioners including nurses, nurse practitioners, general practitioners, doctors and midwives from across the motu to attend the Train the Trainer course.
 Health practitioners can choose to become a LARC trainer in one type of LARC procedure, or more than one (IUC, Jadelle insertion, Jadelle removal).
-Health practitioners may become a LARC insertion/removal trainer if they meet the following criteria:

 • provide the specified LARC at a frequency that maintains confidence and competency (ie, at least 10 procedures annually on average for each type of LARC procedure they provide training for),